Tag-based publishing with slimmer release verification

 Highlights

-• Release-verification and security docs now center on resolving the tag, checking PyPI metadata and hashes, and smoke-testing the published wheel in a fresh environment.
+vX.Y.Zsource tag plus the PyPI wheel and sdist as the canonical public release surface, replacing the earlier emphasis on GitHub release-page bundles. - Release-verification and security docs now center on resolving the tag, checking PyPI metadata and hashes, and smoke-testing the published wheel in a fresh environment.

-• Under the hood, 0.7.2 also tightens the repo surface with owner-aligned test buckets, refreshed security-sensitive pins, stronger GPT-2 and gitleaks workflow coverage, and cleanup for code-scanning and ruff findings in helper paths.
+0.7.2also tightens the repo surface with owner-aligned test buckets, refreshed security-sensitive pins, stronger GPT-2 and gitleaks workflow coverage, and cleanup for code-scanning and ruff findings in helper paths.

 0.7.2 is mostly a release-surface cleanup.
 The public command set is not being widened here; instead, the release workflow and docs are being narrowed to the surfaces downstream consumers actually depend on.
 The synced release-verification pages now treat the tag, wheel, and source distribution as the primary audit objects, with the workflow rebuilding from the resolved tag commit and recording the maintainer-only provenance and SBOM evidence around that path.

 The patch release also keeps hardening the repo behind the published surface.
 The upstream changelog pairs the publishing cleanup with a large test-tree refactor, refreshed security-sensitive pins, stronger scheduled GPT-2 and gitleaks coverage, and fixes for code-scanning and ruff findings in helper scripts.
-If you maintain internal release-verification checklists or wrappers around the published package, this is the release to re-check against the current docs and release flow.
+If you maintain private release-verification checklists or wrappers around the published package, this is the release to re-check against the current docs and release flow.

 For the immutable release record, read the tagged CHANGELOG.md for v0.7.2.